Data and Statistics

-The data team offers expertise in IT-computer networking, software engineering, geographical information systems, data management, laboratory logistics, medical statistics, epidemiology, monitoring and evaluation, etc.
+The data team offers expertise in software engineering, geographical information systems, data management, laboratory information systems, medical statistics, epidemiology, monitoring and evaluation, etc.

 The data and statistics group are engaged in practically all stages of studies conducted at Zambart: study design, sampling and field procedures, quality control, development of data collection tools and databases, training/supervision of field staff, monitoring and evaluation of study progress, data analysis, preparation of scientific publications, and finally archiving and sharing of data.

 The data team collaborates with different overseas knowledge centres.
 For example, experts from International Statistics and Epidemiology Group (ISEG) of the London School of Hygiene and Tropical Medicine (LSHTM) advise us on statistical methods, and a team of experts from Imperial College London recently hosted a 10-day hands-on workshop on mathematical modelling of infectious diseases at Zambart.
 The workshop was attended by staff members from a number of Zambart’s partner organizations (UNZA School of Public Health, Zambia National Public Health Institute, MoH Kabwe District).

 The Yathu Yathu trial was conducted from 2019-2021 in the Kanyama and Chipata communities in Lusaka, Zambia.
 Twenty enumerators went from door-to-door and listed all members of households using an android tablet.

 Adolescents and young people (AYP) aged 15-24, were invited to participate in the study.
 After consenting they received a loyalty card or Prevention-Points Card (PPC).
 The card, with the look-and-feel of a bank card, had a unique barcode to identify the AYP.

 Each community was sub-divided into 5 control and 5 intervention zones.
 A community hub was established in each intervention zone.